-Cloud compliance typically follows a shared responsibility model, where the cloud service provider (CSP) and the cloud service customer (CSC) are each responsible for certain aspects of compliance.
+Cloud compliance typically follows a shared responsibility model, where the CSP and the CSC are each responsible for certain aspects of compliance.
 Compliance inheritance aims to relieve some of the burden on the customer by allowing the customer to acquire a control set from a compliant provider.
 Consider a cloud infrastructure provider who is PCI DSS-compliant.
 A customer using their infrastructure services will inherit this set of controls and will be PCI DSS-compliant at the infrastructure level.
 The customer, however, will be additionally responsible for ensuring that the software built on this infrastructure is also PCI DSS compliant.
 Both the CSP and CSC are audited independently, and each must ensure that all their respective controls are compliant.

-&lt;sup>20 STAR is covered in greater detail in Domain 2: Cloud Governance & Strategies.
+24 STAR is covered in greater detail in Domain 2: Cloud Governance & Strategies.